 Onboarding is considered the most important stage in the whole customer lifecycle.
 This phase starts at the moment of customer registration and usually ends when they gain value from the service or the product.
-This is the moment when it is the most important to establish a good relationship with them, as it will be the basis of the future interactions.
+This is the moment when it is the most important to establish a good relationship with them, as it will be the basis of future interactions.

 When it comes to onboarding of the new customers, the mistakes made during this stage may later result in bigger issues.
 Implementing Customer Success strategies may save you a lot of time and resources that would have to be used later.
-First Customer Success process that should give great results is IMMEDIATE REACTION TO CUSTOMER FEEDBACK.
+The first Customer Success process that should give great results is IMMEDIATE REACTION TO CUSTOMER FEEDBACK.
 It is vital to hear your customers out when they notify of issues or struggles.

 The thing is, this strategy is very similar to First Response Time, but that is just the tip of an iceberg.
 The reaction to customer feedback doesn’t only mean a reply, it may also require specific actions to take:

 As an example, let’s imagine that our customer at the onboarding stage reports a bug.
 How should we react?
 We notify them that we received the report and that we are taking care of it.
 Then, we fix the bug ASAP and notify the customer, that all is working now.
 Why bother?
 If you ignore customer’s issue report or procrastinate too much with fixing it, there is a high chance that they’ll churn or just not even finish the onboarding process.

 Have you ever been wondering why some customers never actually use the service provided by your business or why they churn quickly after the onboarding?
 The SIMPLIFICATION is the Customer Success Process to remedy that.